kahnclusions/ck-dot-dev/content/2024-05-15--leptos-and-nix.md

 ---
-title: Building Leptos apps with Nix, Fenix, and Crane
+title: Building Leptos apps with Nix
 date: 2024-05-16
 description: Let's walk through how to use Nix to build Leptos fullstack apps with nightly Rust, taking care of the server program, client WASM, and assets.
 published: true
 ---

-When I decided to setup this website, I decided to try building it in Leptos as a bit of an experiment.
-The Leptos web framework promises to bring the benefits of Rust onto the web, but without the bloated file sizes and slow startup times typically associated with WASM-based applications or `MY_LANG-to-JS` frameworks.
+The Leptos web framework promises to bring the benefits of Rust onto the web, while also solving WASM's reputation for huge file sizes and slow startup times, so I decided to give it a try when building my personal website.

-So building a little website in Rust is all well and good, but how and where to publish it?
 Of course I had to make things a little bit difficult for myself.
 I already run a little Proxmox 7 homelab with a cluster of Nix VMs, so why not package the app for Nix and just deploy it to a Nix VM?
 Surely someone has done this before, so it should be easy, right?
 Right???

 Famous last words.